Advance Health Care Directives

 An advance health care directive, also known as living will, personal directive, advance directive, or advance decision, is a legal document in which a person specifies what actions should be taken for their health if they are no longer able to make decisions for themselves because of illness or incapacity.

 A living will is one form of advance directive, leaving instructions for treatment.
 Another form is a specific type of power of attorney or health care proxy, in which the person authorizes someone (an agent) to make decisions on their behalf when they are incapacitated.
-People are often encouraged to complete both documents to provide comprehensive guidance regarding their care.
+People are often encouraged to complete both documents to in order to provide comprehensive guidance regarding their care.